Antipurity/sensor-network/docs/ROADMAP.md

     - ⋯ A benchmark that measures compression ratio of a file, preferably always the same one, stored in the repo.
 Fail if uncompressed data does not match actual data, within the returned tolerance.
 And compression speed, per cell.
     - ⋯ Try compression options, and find the best one.

-- ⋯ PyTorch (or NumPy) integration, via easily-comprehensible blocking "gimme more data" and "give more data" functions.
+- ⋯ PyTorch (or NumPy) integration, via easily-comprehensible blocking "`receive`: gimme more data" and "`send`: give more data" functions.
     - ⋯ Research dataset/environment libraries, and how one-line we can make sensors of those.
 (Take a bath in data.
 Rub it into your eyes.)

 - ⋯ A server for nearest-neighbor search.
 Accept requests: "register/update this ID, with a removal token" (the -1…1 vector label is decided randomly), "remove this ID, given a removal token" (the label still persists), "get up-to-N nearest neighbors, current URL/IP & ID & current label", "update this ID with this suggested vector label" (with an update method that effectively averages inter-user most-recent votes, and slowly nudges the label toward that, notifying the register-ee along the way, removing the ID if not connected).
 (Connect AI models & humans: train a worldwide AI model collaboratively, and vote with far more detail than democracy can ever hope for.)